bartsmykla/Chrome-Firefox-Opera-Edge-Safari-Extensions-Boilerplate-with-Hot-Module-Replacement/README.md

 - [ ] Prepare good README file ;-);
 - [ ] Improve solution for auto technical documentation generation (right now it's esdoc, but it's not working well with stateless React components).
 Try to fight with react-docgen maybe?);
 - [ ] Improve code coverage to being included files which have no specs written for them;
+- [ ] Add some automatic style guide generator for React components;